Seren-SX/MUSA550-final/_posts/2020-12-22-Data-wrangling.md

                           store_df = True)
 ```

-We also query census data from the U.S. Census Bureau for demographic data, we got total population, white residents population, median household income and median contract rent data.
+We also query **Census data** from **the U.S. Census Bureau** for demographic data, we got total population, white residents population, median household income and median contract rent data.
 We then added a new field Pct_White (Pct_White=white residents population/total population) into our demographic dataset.

 ```python
 acs = cenpy.remote.APIConnection("ACSDT5Y2018")